Foreign Policy of Islam: Peace or War?

 Christians Hostilities toward Muslims

-The Roman’s slaying of Muslims prompted the Prophet to dispatch a group of 3,000 men to punish the killers.
-At Mu’tah in Syria, the Muslims were overpowered by the Romans, defeated, and fled back to Medina.
+The killing of Muslims prompted the Prophet to send a group of 3,000 men to retaliate against the attackers.
+However, at the Battle of Mu’tah in Syria, the Romans defeated the Muslim forces, leading to their retreat back to Medina.

-The encounter of Mu’tah and the expansion of Muslims across Arabia worried the Kaiser of Byzantine, Heraclius.
-Moreover, Heraclius felt threatened after the fall of Mecca, and the chiefs of the Quraysh had become Muslims.
-The religious intolerance and the church dominance during the European Dark Ages possibly inspired the feeling of danger, especially from other religions outside of Christianity.
+The encounter at Mu’tah and the expansion of Muslims across Arabia alarmed Byzantine Kaiser Heraclius, particularly following the fall of Mecca and the conversion of the Quraysh chiefs to Islam.
+Religious intolerance and church dominance during the European Dark Ages likely contributed to this sense of danger, especially from other religions.

-During the next two years, more Christian atrocities were committed against the Muslims.
-The Kaiser of Byzantine crucified Farwah bin Amr al Juthami, who was his governor of Mu’an of Greater Syria.
-Farwah embraced Islam and sent some gifts to the Prophet Muhammad.
-When Heraclius learned about it, he imprisoned him and then crucified him at the water of Afra’.
-Heraclius further issued legislation for the crucifixion of any person who embraced Islam in Byzantium.
+In the following two years, Christians committed further atrocities against Muslims.
+Notably, Kaiser Heraclius ordered the crucifixion of Farwah bin Amr al-Juthami, his Governor of Mu’an in Greater Syria, after Farwah embraced Islam and sent gifts to the Prophet Muhammad.
+Upon learning of this, Heraclius imprisoned and crucified Farwah.
+He also enacted legislation mandating the crucifixion of anyone who converted to Islam in Byzantium.

-In 630 CE, Kaiser of Rome decided to launch a surprise attack on the Muslims from Syria, a colony of the Roman Empire whose capital was Constantinople.
-Kaiser sent out an army of 4,000 mounted soldiers equipped with the latest armor and weapons.
-They stationed at a strong fort called Tabuk, south of Damascus.
-The trade caravans returning to Arabia from Syria informed the Prophet of the Romans assembly.
+In 630 CE, the Kaiser of Rome decided to launch a surprise attack on the Muslims from Syria, a part of the Roman Empire, with its capital in Constantinople.
+Heraclius assembled an army of 4,000 mounted soldiers equipped with the latest armor and weaponry stationed at a stronghold called Tabuk, south of Damascus.

 The Battle of Tabuk (630 AD)